omers9293/sep11-freedom-project/blog/entry05.md

 ```
 The user will get the hint in the form of an `alert` and it will be triggered once the user clicks on the butto next to the **text-box**.
 Something that I could work on for the *Beyond MVP* could be to see if I can make the hints depend on what the user has already inputted into the game.
 For example, if the user has already found the **United States of America**, the program should not be giving the USA as a hint since it has already been inserted.

 The code below is the most important piece of code in the entire game and has taken such a long time to come up with.
-I also want to credit Samuel Sharivker for helping me out with this code.
 ```js
  async function placeMarker(country) {
             var response = await fetch(`https://api.geoapify.com/v1/geocode/search?text=${country}&apiKey=24ad17ae16e9447f95b0165eb327a2a1`);